 So a US citizen can file an Immediate Relative petition for her parents.
 A separate petition would be required for each parent.
 But where the parents have another child, that child is not able to benefit from the petition filed for the parents and cannot come to the US as a permanent resident with his/her parents.

 A US Citizen can file a petition for their sibling, under the Family Fourth (F-4) preference category.
 But the wait time for a visa to become available for the petition (currently more than a decade) makes it so that this is not a viable solution to this problem.

 However, once the parent comes to the US as a Permanent Resident, they can file an immigrant petition for their unmarried child who is under 21, under the Family Based Second Preference (F2A).
-It takes some time, currently a couple years, for a visa to become available under the F2A preference category, so some families will leave the younger child with a family member while both parents go to the US as Permanent Residents and file a petition(s) for the younger child, and some families will have one parent go to the US and file a petition for both their spouse and the younger sibling.
+It takes some time, currently a couple years, for a visa to become available under the F2A preference category, so some families will leave the younger child with a family member while both parents go to the US as Permanent Residents and file a petition(s) for the younger child, other families will have one parent go to the US and file a petition for both their spouse and the younger sibling.
 You should be warned that one is required to maintain the US as their permanent residence in order to maintain the legal immigration status of US permanent residence.
-So those parents who come to the US to obtain US Permanent Residence and then move back to their home country, so that they are primarily living in their home country, to await a visa for their child or spouse risk the possibility that the US government could determine that they have failed to maintain the US as their permanent residence, and therefore have abandoned their US Permanent Residence.
+Parents, for example, who come to the US to obtain permanent residence only to then move back to their home country to live and wait for a visa for their spouse or child risk the US government determining this move to be a failure to maintain the US as their permanent residence, constituting an abandonment of their US permanent residence.

 Please see my contact information below if you would like to schedule a consultation appointment with me to discuss your immigration issue.

 Request an appointment with attorney Ari Sauer.

 Or call 901-507-4270 to schedule an appointment with me to discuss your immigration case.
 My paralegal, Jessica Martinez, will assist you in scheduling the appointment.